cloudless-hq/atreyu/README.md

 - local first account-, user- and session management
 - preloading and batching
 - integrated persistence, caching, sync and databinding with live updates
-- app like explicit update system
+- app-like explicit update system

 ## Stack
 - svelte
 - windicss
+- ipfs as a local asset server and content adressable storage system, ipfs is not required for production sites and is not required to run in a p2p mode
 - esbuild
 - deno for cli and local development / cloudflare workers for production (workerd for local and selfhosting coming soon)
 - netflix falcor
 - pouchdb / couchdb

 ## Installation as user
 Dependencies needed: